nickojelly/nickojelly.github.io/content/en/projects/design/index.md

 project_timeframe: 2021-2023
 ---

-At Graincorp, I operated as a Data Analyst contributing significantly to operational excellence.
-I spearheaded the development of key performance indicators and live dashboards, which streamlined reporting processes and enhanced data-driven decision-making.
-My expertise in automating data pipelines significantly improved the efficiency and accuracy of seasonal hiring across East Coast Australia.
+Graincorp is a leading agribusiness, specializing in grain and edible oil storage and handling.
+During tenure, innovative data solutions for various operational challenges were introduced.
+Key initiatives included automating data processes to enhance the seasonal hiring workflow and developing real-time dashboards for harvest management, thereby driving significant efficiency and decision-making improvements within the company.

-- Developed live dashboards for real-time management decision-making.
+- Pioneered automation of manual reporting, reducing team workload.
-- Automated manual reports, reducing team overhead.
+- Designed and implemented live dashboards for management metrics.
-- Created KPIs that increased task completion by 25%.
+- Formulated new KPIs, improving task completion rates significantly.
-- Managed and tracked over 10,000 job applicants using ETL.
+- Transformed HR's seasonal hiring with an automated tracking system for over 10,000 applicants.